PURPOSE OF THE NAECTE FOUNDATION

 Past recipients of the NAECTE Foundation Research Award are:

-Cynthia Paris of the University of Delaware received the first research award in December of 2005.
+Cynthia Paris of the University of Delaware received the first research award in 2005.

 Muriel Rand of New Jersey City University received the second research award in 2007.

 Susan Recchia of Teachers College, Columbia University, received the third award in 2008.

 Kathryn Castle of Oklahoma State University received the fourth award in 2009.

 Desalyn De-Souza of Syracuse University received the fifth award in 2010.